This article provides an overview of what constitutes a healthy child, including nutritional requirements, growth and development.

 Neonate: 0-28 days

-2. Infantile – dependent on nutrition, general health and happiness, thyroid function
+2. Infantile – dependent on nutrition, general health, emotional wellbeing and thyroid function

-3. Childhood – dependent on thyroid hormones, growth hormone, general health and happiness, genetics
+3. Childhood – dependent on thyroid hormones, growth hormones, general health, emotional wellbeing and genetics

-4. Pubertal – dependent on sex hormones (especially testosterone and oestrogen), growth hormone
+4. Pubertal – dependent on sex hormones (especially testosterone and oestrogen) and growth hormones

 Newborn/ infant feeding and nutrition